The Belgariad: Magician's Gambit

 Now they are somewhere probably in the foothills of Ulgoland and Hettar notes that one of the pack mares, pregnant, is in serious trouble.
 With the condition of the mare getting worse and the weather turning against them, Garion suggests they shelter in the cave, which he had previously been unaware of but somehow knew was always there.
 He led everybody straight to it and they soon took shelter.

 The cave, according to Belgarath, was the meeting place of the Gods and where they conferred during the making of the world.

 Soon afterwards the mare gives birth but the foal is stillborn.
 Without hesitation, Garion moves and brings it back to life.
 This is of significance because Polgara and Belgarath maintained that before this, it was impossible to use the Will and the Word to restore life to the dead.

 Soon afterwards they leave the cave and continue their journey to The Vale.

 Upon arriving in the Vale, Aldur confers with Belgarath and Polgara, but before they go aside Garion accompanies Belgarath to his tower and begins his instruction in earnest.
 Although the significance of what follows is not acknowledged by Eddings until the next chapter, Garion transitions from thinking in terms of Mister Wolf and now thinks in terms of Belgarath.
 It is a milestone in the series as Garion leaves behind his childhood understanding and fully accepts that Mister Wolf is in fact Eternal Belgarath.

 Soon afterwards Garion attempts a conscious act of sorcery for the first time rather than an instinctive and spontaneous use of it, as he had done when healing the mad monk, burning Chamdar, translocating the slave in Nyissa and reviving Horse (as the colt came to be known).
 He moves the self-same rock that Belgarath moved many millennia earlier with semi-disastrous results which prompts a lot of amusement, but more importantly more instruction.

 Soon after they leave for Rak Cthol and on their way the group enters Ulgoland, and head for the hidden city of Prolgu which is down in the caves below the ancient city.
-Proglu was abandoned after the cracking of the world sent the monsters insane.
+Prolgu was abandoned after the cracking of the world sent the monsters insane.
 Before they get there they encounter a herd of carnivorous hruglin, horse-like creatures, and have to kill the stallion to drive them off.
 Just before Hettar kills the stallion his mind (as a Sha-Dar) connects with it just momentarily before the madness returns and he regrettably kills it.

 As they continue they also come face to face with Grul, an Eldrak, a giant creature related to trolls, but far more intelligent and far more deadly.
 They are forced to fight him to the death and it comes at some cost with both Mandorallen and Durnik suffering significant injuries.
 Barak also receives a leg wound.